miinorii/circleapi/README.md

 circleapi
 ---------

-Yet another python wrapper for the osu! api
+Yet another python wrapper for osu! api

 Take a look at the "examples" folder for typical use cases.

 Disclaimer
 ----------

-The wrapper was tailored for my needs (token management, massive concurrency, easy logging), unless you know what you're doing I would highly suggest using another wrapper ([aiosu](https://github.com/NiceAesth/aiosu), [ossapi](https://github.com/circleguard/ossapi))
+circleapi was made with my needs in mind (token management, massive concurrency, easy logging, async support), unless you know what you're doing I would highly recommend using another wrapper ([aiosu](https://github.com/NiceAesth/aiosu), [ossapi](https://github.com/circleguard/ossapi))

 Main features
 -------------